Aryan31457/Phoenix_Data_recovery/README.md

-# Phonex Recovery
+# Phoenix Recovery

-Phonex Recovery is a lost data recovery tool designed for devices like pendrives.
+Phoenix Recovery is a lost data recovery tool designed for devices like pendrives.
 It focuses on recovering lost files from **FAT32** by identifying orphan clusters, using **machine learning** to determine similarity, and reconstructing the file system structure.

 🚧 **This project is currently in the development phase.** 🚧